Consider this next time you snap into that juicy carrot: originally, people weren’t growing carrots to eat – they grew them as medicine.

 9. Yellow Carrots

-These carrots are light yellow all the way through from flesh to core.
-And they are sweeter than most other varieties.
+These carrots are light yellow all the way through from flesh to core, and they’re sweeter than most other varieties.

-Carrots are actually an easy vegetable to grow if you do a few things right.
+Carrots are an easy vegetable to grow if you do a few things.
 If you don’t, you could end up with stunted carrots.

-However, if you live in Zone 8 it is actually better to grow carrots in the fall or winter.
+However, if you live in Zone 8 it’s better to grow carrots in the fall or winter.

-When the tops of the carrots have reached about 2 inches tall it will be time to thin the carrots to about 1 inch apart.
+When the tops of the carrots have reached about 2 inches tall, thin them to about 2 inches apart.

 Two weeks later, you will need to thin them again to make them around 3-4 inches apart.
 To help with this process, when seedlings develop place some mulch around them.
 It will help maintain moisture and give you an easier visual of how far apart your plants really are.